amaya-samirah/rsa-encription-server/README.md

 Final project for MATH 587.
 User inputs a numerical message and that message is then encoded using RSA.
 The program is accessed through a server.

-SERVER PART NOT YET ADDED - USE FUNCTIONALITY OF PROGRAM THROUGH CONSOLE

-NOT YET ADDED FUNCTION TO ENCRPT LETTER MESSAGES

 INSTRUCTIONS:

 #1 Open the 'run' folder

-#2 Open the 'RSA.java' file
+#2 Open the 'Server.java' file & run

-#3 Run the program
+#3 Open the 'Client.java' file & run

-#3.1 Enter 'yes'

-#3.2 Enter a number

-#3.3 Enter 'no' or repeat steps 3.1-3.3
+#4 Enter all input through in the 'Client.java' terminal

+#5 Look at 'Server.java' terminal to see results.

+#6 To test values enter "test" in 'Client.java' folder

+#7 Repeat OR Stop program